BiaJorgensen/readme-generator/README.md

 # README Generator ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-README Generator project is a command line (CLI) application that allows users to easily create a professional README for their projects by answering a few questions on the command-line.\
+README Generator project is a command line (CLI) application that allows users to easily create a professional README for their projects by answering a few questions on the CLI.\
 This project is part of a challenge from Full Stack Coding Bootcamp at the University of Minnesota.